abrasumente233/osterm/README.md

 ### [Bonus] syscall #4: clone[^1]

 This system call involves adding extra multi-tasking power to xv6, by introducing what's called "lightweight processes", aka threads.
 The concept of threads being lightweight process arises by the fact of **shared virtual address space**.
 The threads execute concurrently and **share text/code, globals and heap region** of virtual address space.
-Note each thread has **seperate stack and registers context** for execution.
+Note each thread has **separate stack and registers context** for execution.

 #### Hints